This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The World Heritage-listed Gordon River flows 200 kilometres from its source in the central highlands through the uninhabited wilderness of the Gordon-Franklin Wild Rivers National Park.
+The World Heritage-listed Gordon River flows 200 kilometers from its source in the central highlands through the uninhabited wilderness of the Gordon-Franklin Wild Rivers National Park.

-We cruised gently along the river where the lush and ancient rainforest was reflected in the mirror calm waters and learned of the sought after Huon Pine tree for its boat building qualities.
+We cruised gently along the river where the lush and ancient rainforest was reflected in the mirror calm waters and learned of the sought-after Huon Pine tree for its boat-building qualities.

 Mid-cruise we disembarked at Heritage Landing where an elevated boardwalk guides you into the green silence of the rainforest.

 It’s a walk amongst the largest tract of temperate rainforest surviving on earth, and we got up close with species of Huon Pine, blackwood, and myrtle.

-Don’t miss this wilderness experience, we only hope you also get a brilliant sunny day as we did.
+We only hope you also get a brilliantly sunny day as we did.

-We cruised back into Strahan, departed the ship and spent the rest of the afternoon wandering this picturesque village before our day ended with one of the most amazing sunsets we’ve witnessed.
+We cruised back into Strahan, departed the ship, and spent the rest of the afternoon wandering this picturesque village before our day ended with one of the most amazing sunsets we’ve witnessed.

 It was certainly, a day to remember.

-Accommodation in Strahan
+Where to stay in Strahan